planetfederal/workshops/workshops/data_configs/slides/raster.md

 -----------

 - File format and characteristics are crucial

-- Apply optimizations for single files to ALL files

 - "Un-tiling" is a good idea in some cases (don't abuse the advanced features)